 It might be natural to think that the staying power of on-premises computing will drive more frequent hardware refreshes.
 Surely companies always want the latest and greatest technology to power their data centers?

 So what’s driving this lengthening effect?
-Uptime Institute suggests that a slowing in power usage efficiency (PUE) for data center hardware has blunted a major incentive for more frequent server refreshes.
-Average PUE plummeted from 2.5 in 2007 to 1.65 in 2014, but improvement has since stagnated, with an average PUE of 1.56 in 2024.
+Uptime Institute suggests that slow growth in power usage efficiency (PUE) for data center hardware has blunted a major incentive for more frequent server refreshes.

+Average PUE plummeted from 2.5 in 2007 to 1.65 in 2014, but improvement has since slowed to a crawl, with an average PUE of 1.54 in 2025.
 As efficiency gains slow, so do the financial motivations for replacing already expensive hardware.
 Moore’s Law is delivering increasingly diminished returns.

 Related Reading